MrDark90210/EmailAppProject/README.md

 # EmailAppProject
-Built an email application that an IT professional can use to generate an email, password and basic information for new employees.
+Built an email application that IT professionals can use to generate an email, password and basic information for new employees.